This blog may contain affiliate links. Read our disclosure policy for more info.

 As you walk through the market, you’ll see bright, vibrant colors everywhere you turn, gorgeous fabrics, textiles, and handcrafted items.

-This full-day tour will start by taking you by Cayamba, which is a monument where the Equator Line passes, on your way up to Otavalo.
+This full-day tour will start by taking you to Cayamba, which is a monument where the equator line passes, on your way up to Otavalo.
 This is cool but pretty touristy, so you will make your way up to the mountains and to the Otavalo Market for a few hours of exploration.

 Afterward, you’ll head to my favorite stop on this tour, Peguche Waterfall.
 This waterfall is not only a beautiful scenic part of the day, but it also holds important spiritual and ritual significance for Indigenous people, which was really fascinating to learn about.